invariant-labs/docs/docs/invariant_points/get_started.md

 slug: /invariant_points/get_started
 ---

-## How to Get Started with Invariant Points?

 In this tutorial, we’ll show you how to quickly open and manage your position on Invariant so you can start earning Invariant Points right away.
 Let’s get started!

 ## Adding position